Collision Car Insurance: How It Works

 • Is collision insurance mandatory?

 Sometimes.
 State laws don’t require collision coverage — it’s usually optional.
-But if you took out a lease or loan to purchase your vehicle, your lender may require it.[2]
+But if you took out a lease or loan to purchase your vehicle, your lender or leasing company may require it.[2]
 Once you own your vehicle outright, you can determine if you should keep or drop your collision coverage.

 • Does collision insurance cover rental car accidents?